danielkoek/Agents-for-net/src/samples/EmptyAgent/README.md

 1. Open the EchoAgent Sample in Visual Studio 2022
 1. Run it in Debug Mode (F5)
-1. A blank web page will open, note down the URL which should be similar too `https://localhost:65349/`
 1. Open the [BotFramework Emulator](https://github.com/Microsoft/BotFramework-Emulator/releases)
     1. Click **Open Bot**
     1. In the bot URL field input the URL you noted down from the web page and add /api/messages to it.
-It should appear similar to `https://localhost:65349/api/messages`
+It should appear similar to `https://localhost:3978/api/messages`
     1. Click **Connect**

 If all is working correctly, the Bot Emulator should show you a Web Chat experience with the words **"Hello and Welcome!"**